yetichain/yeti-docs/docs/architecture.md

 #### Address layer

-Most of the tasks on the Antofy network are performed on the address layer by Routers.
+Most of the tasks on the YETI network are performed on the address layer by Routers.
 They maintain the blockchain, verify transactions and blocks, function as network gateways, and act as the core mail service for sending tokens between users.

 Forming a structured address ring is one of the most important architectural features of the address layer.
 Routers, acting as gateways, connect Workers and Wallets to the address ring, effectively creating a consistent network for clients with a single address space based on the blockchain addresses.

 A single address space effectively solves many problems decentralized systems face, from user-friendly client-server interaction to the addressable forwarding of crypto assets and information.

 *In other words, the user's wallet program will not connect to proprietary servers, as with virtually all current solutions, but to one of the Routers.
-In addition, sending requests to a specific wallet and receiving a response from it will be possible in the Antofy network.*
+In addition, sending requests to a specific wallet and receiving a response from it will be possible in the YETI network.*

 In addition to their primary tasks at the address level, Routers also act as a liaison to tie the entire cluster together.
 This is achieved through vertical layer integration, as Workers and Wallets connect to Routers, which in turn must be connected to Keepers.